panunu/tdd-lectures-2016/README.md

-# TDD in Metropolia, November 2016 (Joonas Pajunen, Panu Leppäniemi)
+# TDD in Metropolia, November 2016

+By Joonas Pajunen, Panu Leppäniemi / Fraktio.

 ## Collection of useful links